scratchoo/gitea_install/README.md

 **Once you configured your DNS... let's use our script**

-First ssh to your remote server
+You need to ssh to your remote server

 `ssh root@IP_OF_YOUR_MACHIN`